Deutsche Bank, U.S. shareholders settle lawsuit over mortgages

 John Grant, a lawyers for the plaintiffs, did not immediately respond to a request for comment.
 Deutsche Bank spokeswoman Renee Calabro declined to comment.

-The lawsuit is separate from Deutsche Bank's agreement last month to pay $1.9 billion (1.1 billion pounds) to settle claims it defrauded U.S. government-controlled Fannie Mae FNMA.OB and Freddie Mac FMCC.OB in the sale of mortgage-backed securities.
+The lawsuit is separate from Deutsche Bank's agreement last month to pay $1.9 billion to settle claims it defrauded U.S. government-controlled Fannie Mae and Freddie Mac in the sale of mortgage-backed securities.

 The most recently settled case is IBEW Local 90 Pension Fund et al v.
 Deutsche Bank AG et al, U.S. District Court, Southern District of New York, No. 11-04209.